There could be any number of reasons that you might want to switch mobile phone network provider, for example;

 Cancelling a contract mid-term means you are likely to be charged a termination fee, which is usually equivalent to how much it would cost to see your contract through to the end, regardless of which network your deal is with.

 As such, cancelling becomes essentially pointless as you will be paying out for something but getting nothing in return.

 Yes, there are several circumstances in which cancelling your contract without facing a hefty termination fee may be possible, these include;

-In some cases, your provider may allow you to downgrade your tariff to the cheapest package available - which will be the bare minimum service with no added extras - for the remainder of your contract term.
+Your provider may allow you to downgrade your tariff to the cheapest package available for the remainder of your contract term.

-No, what it comes down to is that any contract you have entered into with your mobile service provider will be a legally binding agreement, and as such you won't be able to cancel your contract until the end of the agreed term without paying for it.
+No, any contract you have entered into with your mobile service provider will be a legally binding agreement, and as such you will not be able to cancel your contract until the end of the agreed term without paying for it.

-However although you might not be able to cancel outright there may be ways to control the amount of costs you'll incur.
+However although you might not be able to cancel outright there may be ways to control the amount of costs you will incur.